TonyMottram/TonyMottram/README.md

 - 👋 Hi, I’m @TonyMottram
 - 👀 I’m interested in computer gaming but want to make rather than play them.
-- 🌱 I’m currently learning Javascript to get me off the blocks, and have signed up to 'The Odin Project', 'Freecodecamp' and 'Kham Academy'
+- 🌱 I’m currently learning Javascript to get me off the blocks, and have signed up to 'The Odin Project', 'Freecodecamp' and 'Khan Academy'
 - in order to acheive my goal
 - 💞️ I’m looking to collaborate on projects when I feel confident enough to contribute but as of the moment (Septrmber 2023) I have a steep
 - learning curve to conquer.